Eco-Fashion Encyclopedia Content Links

-SA8000 is a voluntary, worldwide standard for companies to certify and audit labour practices in their services.
-SA8000 is social accountability developed and monitored by independent third-party commercial firms. based on the principles of international human rights conventions and measures company functioning in different areas; collective bargaining, discrimination, disciplinary practices, child labour, forced labour, health and safety, remuneration, working hours and compensation.
+A8000 is a voluntary, worldwide standard for companies for certifying and auditing labour practices in their services.
+SA8000 is social accountability developed and monitored by independent third-party commercial firms.
+Based on the principles of international human rights conventions and measures company functioning in different areas; collective bargaining, discrimination, disciplinary practices, child labour, forced labour, health and safety, remuneration, working hours and compensation.
 Those areas are critical to monitor and compare practices across countries and industries and are the SA8000 standard.

 Product-service-system is a shift from selling material products, to offering non-material services.
-This can reduce the overallfootprint per unit of service or profit and make a more effective, better service and maintenance of products.
-Examples include a shift from ownership to usage of a product, such as self-service, pay-as-you-go, car-leasing service (Streetcar and Zipcar’s)
+It can reduce the overall footprint per unit of service or profit and make a more effective, better service and maintenance of products.
+Examples include a shift from ownership to the usage of a product, such as self-service, pay-as-you-go, car-leasing service (Streetcar and Zipcar’s)

-1992 at the Rio Summit over 159 countries signed United Nations Framework Convention on Climate Change (UNFCCC); it lay out an overall framework for an intergovernmental crusade to tackle actions posed by climate change.
-Its supreme objective is the ‘stabilization of the climate system by stabilize greenhouse-gas concentrations in the atmosphere at a level preventing dangerous anthropogenic interference, today The Convention having more than 190 members worldwide.
+1992 at the Rio Summit over 159 countries signed the United Nations Framework Convention on Climate Change (UNFCCC); it layout an overall framework for an intergovernmental crusade to tackle actions posed by climate change.
+Its supreme objective is the ‘stabilisation of the climate system, greenhouse-gas concentrations in the atmosphere at a level preventing dangerous anthropogenic interference.
+The Convention has more than 190 members worldwide.

-Technical textile might not be based upon an ecological framework, nevertheless, it’s important to highlight high performance textile based on particular functionality.
+Technical textile not based upon an ecological framework.
+Nevertheless, it’s essential to highlight high-performance textile based on a particular functionality.
 It’s a growing demand and development expanding due to industries innovations and needs for improved textiles, clothing performance and durability.
-Sectors such as clothing (sports), construction, health care, agriculture, transportation, packaging, environmental protection, protective wear is just a few.
+Sectors such as clothing (sports), construction, healthcare, agriculture, transportation, packaging, environmental protection, protective-wear are just a few.
 More about Technical textile

 - Argo technical textiles: performance domain’s agriculture, landscaping, etc.